bcoin-org/bcoin/README.md

 # Bcoin

-__NOTE__: The latest release of bcoin contains a non-backward compatible change to the rest API.
+__NOTE__: The latest release of bcoin contains a non-backward compatible change to the REST API.
 Please read the [changelog]'s "migrating" section for more details.

 ---